 The option to export to Windows Media Video is only available on Windows.

-How to access the WMV Settings dialog box
+How to access the WMV Settings dialog box from the Export Movie dialog

 - 2. Set Movie Format to Windows Media Video (.wmv). - 3.
 Click on the Movie Settings button.